 His photographs are included in the collections of over sixty major museums around the world, including the National Gallery of Canada; the Museum of Modern Art, New York; the Reina Sofia Museum, Madrid; the Tate Modern, London and the Los Angeles County Museum of Art, California.
 Exhibitions include Anthropocene (2018) at the Art Gallery of Ontario and the National Gallery of Canada (international touring exhibition); Water (2013) at the New Orleans Museum of Art & Contemporary Art Center, New Orleans, (international touring exhibition) and Oil (2009) at the Corcoran Gallery of Art in Washington D.C. (touring 2009-2014).
 Awards and distinctions include the TED Prize, the Governor Gernal’s Award in Visual Media Arts, The Outreach award at the Rencontres d’Arles, and the Roloff Beny Book award.
 In 2006, Burtynsky was awarded the title of Officer of the Order of Canada.
 Most recently, Burtynsky was named Photo London’s 2018 Master of Photography.
 He currently holds eight honorary doctorate degrees.

 – Documentary Film Screening – Anthropocene: The Human Epoch, 2018, 1h 27min

 A cinematic meditation on humanity’s massive reengineering of the planet, Anthropocene: The Human Epoch is a four years in the making feature documentary film from the multiple-award winning team of Jennifer Baichwal, Nicholas de Pencier and Edward Burtynsky.

 Every Saturday from 16 May to 29 August at 1 p.m. in the gallery's showroom.
-The maximum number of spectators at present is 4.
+The maximum number of spectators is limited.
 Early registration is recommended.